Siggg/newsfrbot/README.md

 rss2reddit_using_newsfrbot
 =========

-This bot parses RSS feeds from Twitter posts them to relevant subreddits.
+This bot retrieves popular links from some Twitter lists and posts them to relevant subreddits.

 The current and subsequent versions of this code are now GPLv3